 Many recruiters stick with what they know when it comes to writing job descriptions.
 But if you really analyse what works and what doesn’t it could be the difference of gaining the best candidates or not getting much interest at all.
 A couple of top tips when writing job descriptions include:

 - Talk about the company culture

-- List the salary (Job ads with a listed salary attract up to 30% more applicants)
+- List the salary (Job ads with a listed salary attract up to 75% more clicks)

 - Speak to applicant directly so they can imagine the job that why will be doing